By default, LoadNinja simulates script events by using hard-coded parameter values, the ones you specified during script recording or editing.

 Currently, LoadNinja supports this feature only for Keyboard Input events.
 For parameterizing URLs and selection inputs, consider creating a mapping while uploading a databank.

-In the list of test steps, find the Keyboard Input event you want to parameterize.
+In the list of test steps, locate the Keyboard Input event you want to parameterize.

 Expand the event parameters and click .

-Select or unselect the Use Dataset check box as required.
+Select or clear the Use Dataset check box, as you see fit.

 If Use Databank is selected, select the databank column to take the parameter value from.

-LoadNinja stored databanks along with the tests which use these databanks.
-After you attached a databank to a script, the # databank(s) button appears on the toolbar.
-To update or replace the databank, follow these steps:
+LoadNinja stored databanks along with the scripts which use these databanks.
+After you associated a databank with a script, the # databank(s) button appears on the toolbar.

 Click # databank(s) on the toolbar.